 Spritz with water and place them in a sunny location.
 You can cover them with a piece of plastic wrap until they start to sprout to hold in moisture too.
 We found it easier to spray them with water when they needed moisture vs. trying to pour water into each shell.

-What a fun little project and a great way to re-use something that we usually just throw out!
+Place planters in a sunny location and watch them grow!
+What a fun way to re-use eggshells.
 Not only are the little shells practical, but they are good for our plants too.

-What is the best potting mixture to use for eggshell seed starters?
+What is the best potting mixture to use for eggshell seed planters?

-I used potting soil, but the ideal mixture would be a seed starter mix that does not contain soil.
+I used the same soil that we use in our raised beds, but the ideal mixture would be a seed starter mix that does not contain soil.
 You can buy this at your local gardening store.